hpi-sam/sct-validation-framework/README.md

-# Statechart Simulator
+# Validation Framework

-This project is a simulating environment which allows to run simulations in which it is possible to define some behavior by YAKINDU Statechart tools.
+This project is a validation framework which allows to run simulations of different environments that may include code generated from statechart models specified with YAKINDU Statechart Tools.

+Related teaching materials are published at https://github.com/hpi-sam/sct-teaching-materials.

 ## Project Structure